rayotoo/rayotoo.github.io/cv.md

     name: Master’s Degree in Bioinformatics
     location: The University of Texas at El Paso
     description: This was a professional science master's degree.
+  - years: 2012-2016
+    name: Bachelor's Degree in Agricultural Biotechnology
+    location: Kwame Nkrumah' University of Science and Technology, Kumasi
+    description: In Vitro regeneration of plantain, var.
+"Apantu".
 positions:
   - years: 2013-2015
     name: Student Council for Comparative Politics